Dengtangtang/harvard_stat110/README.md

 ## Description

-The course is available at [here](https://projects.iq.harvard.edu/stat110/home), providing lecture videos, the textbook and problem sets with solutions.
+The course is available [here](https://projects.iq.harvard.edu/stat110/home), providing lecture videos, the textbook and problem sets with solutions.

 The `solutions/` folder contains my solutions for record purpose only, and `lecture_notes/` folder contains my lecture notes when listening to the recording.